SENSEiXENUS/senseixenus.github.io/posts/Notes/XSS/Dom_Clobbering/writeup.md

   console.log(x) //controlled string
 </script>
 ```
-- CLobbering an array and attributes-:
+- Clobbering an array and attributes-:

 ```html
 <a id=x>